whosonfirst/whosonfirst-properties/properties/wof/README.md

     3: 1k to 2k
     2: 200 to 1k
     1: Less than 200
-    0: locale (no population) / places that only are visible at 50k scale or larger (but not neighbourhoods)
+    0: Locale (no population) / places that only are visible at 50k scale or larger (but not neighbourhoods)

 ## placetype